m7cw5l/Net2Brain-App/README.md

 3. **Net2Brain Pipeline:** this is the main feature of the app.
 The user selects parameters like the dataset, a subset of images from the dataset, the ML model, its layers, the distance metric for RDM (Representational Dissimilarity Matrix) creation and the evaluation type and parameter.
 The app now performs a prediction using the selected ML model with the selected images and calculates the RDM from the features of the ML model layers that then can be visualized using a Heatmap Chart.
 In the end RSA (Representational Similarity Analysis) is calculated and the results are shown in a bar chart.

 ## Current State
 The current state of the app forms the basis and is fully functional.
-It containts the following datasets and models:
+It contains the following datasets and models:

 ### Datasets
 - **78images** from [Algonauts2019 Challenge Training Set A](http://algonauts.csail.mit.edu/2019/download.html)